MDNS: Masked Diffusion Neural Sampler via Stochastic Optimal Control: Control-based Learning of Discrete Neural Sampler

 As discussed in the previous section, if we manage to learn the generator $Q^u$ that produces a path measure $\P^u$ matching $\P^*$, we can sample from the target distribution by simulating the CTMC with this generator.
 However, minimizing $\kl(\P^u \|\P^*)$ is not the only available choice of objective to reach the goal.
 In fact, it has some disadvantages due to the inherent discontinuous nature of the problem.
 Instead, we propose the following general framework for learning the discrete neural sampler:

 It is straightforward to see that the problem \cref{eq:soc_prob} is a special case of the proposed framework upon choosing $\cF(\P^u, \P^*) = \kl(\P^u \| \P^*)$.
-However, while being directly relevant to many theoretical results, naively optimizing the discretized, estimated objective in \cref{eq:soc_prob} is not an appropriate approach to learn the desired controlled generator $Q^u$.
+However, although directly relevant to many theoretical results, naively optimizing the discretized, estimated objective in \cref{eq:soc_prob} is not an appropriate approach for learning the desired controlled generator $Q^u$.
 The estimation of \cref{eq:soc_prob} requires the simulation of CTMC using a neural network parameterized generator with parameter $\theta$, yet the objective itself is inherently non-differentiable with respect to $\theta$ since (1) the trajectories of CTMCs are pure jump processes, and (2) the reward function $r$ is non-differentiable, making it difficult to effectively train the generator.

 A workaround is proposed in \cite{wang2025finetuning}, where the authors retain the differentiability of the objectives through relaxing the CTMC trajectories from staying on $\cX_0$ to sequences of probability vectors on $\mathbb{R}^{D \times N}$, using the Gumbel softmax trick.
 This partly solves the problem at the cost of introducing a high approximation error into the learning process, since the $\theta$ gradients coming from the Gumbel softmax trick are known to be biased and easily cause numerical instability \cite{jang2017categorical, liu2023bridging}.
-This causes a failure to converge to the correct target distribution even in low dimensions, as is validated empirically in our experiments (see \cref{app:exp_ising_drakes}).
-Moreover, the backpropagation through the whole trajectory is a memory-intensive operation, and we would like to avoid it as much as possible.
+This leads to failure to converge to the correct target distribution, even in low dimensions, as empirically validated in our experiments (see \cref{app:exp_ising_drakes}).
+Moreover, backpropagation over the entire trajectory is a memory-intensive operation, and we would like to avoid it as much as possible.
 In the following, we propose several alternative learning objectives that operate without these disadvantages.